tata1661/SHINE-EMNLP21/README.md

 ## Data Pre-processing

+Please visit https://drive.google.com/file/d/1DAWr8eEpjWluMzoSFhFvsUypKgkrkYto/view?usp=sharing to get the auxiliary data, like the NELL entity embedding and Glove6B word embedding.

-Please check the data process folder for more information, you can run the script:
+Then, you can check the dataPreProcess folder for more information, and you can run the script:
 ```
-Python DataProcess.py
+Python PreProcess.py
 ```
 If you want to process your own data, you should adapt your data to the format in "snippets_split.json".